 Commenting on its rollout in the banking sector, the FCA observed that many firms struggled to explain what a conduct risk looked like for their business and had not tailored the conduct rules to specific job roles.

-Showing no sign of Christmas spirit, the regulator will also extend the SM&CR rules to benchmark administrators following successive manipulation scandals which has so far seen fines of over £2bn.
+Showing no sign of Christmas spirit, the regulator will also extend the SMCR rules to benchmark administrators following successive manipulation scandals which have so far seen fines of over £2bn.

 Swamped HMRC struggles to follow up tip-offs

 The HMRC must feel like Santa.
 It's facing a deluge of 5.7 million pieces of information relating to the offshore bank accounts of three million British citizens and the HMRC doesn't have the resources to investigate tip-offs.